retzkek/ansible-dhall-jsonnet/README.md

 # Conclusion

-Comparing dhall and jsonnet is like comparing haskell and python: do you want the guarantees of type safety, or the productivity of a dynamic language?
-Either is better than plain YAML!
+Comparing dhall and jsonnet is like comparing haskell and ~python~ lisp: do you want the guarantees of type safety, or the productivity of a dynamic language?
+Either is better than plain YAML (or python, down with significant whitespace)!